CAN-MM: Multiplexed Message Authentication Code for Controller Area Network message authentication in road vehicles: CAN-MM Technology

-Multiplexing is performed by adding to both CAN-H and CAN-L the output of an internal multiplexer.
-The multiplexer has two inputs: a carrier provided by a generator and ground.
-The MAC bitstream controls the commutation of the multiplexer to provide a carrier as output when the corresponding bit of the MAC is one and no contribution when the corresponding bit of the MAC is zero.
-The multiplexer control line is synchronized with the CAN controller to multiplex the MAC information with the CAN payload field.
+In the left part of \autoref{fig:7}, the original transmitter (\ac{CAN} controller and \ac{CAN} transceiver blocks) is coupled with the additional functional components required to implement the \ac{CAN-MM} schema in the bottom left.
+A multiplexer block is employed to multiplex the \ac{MAC}-related information.
+This block includes a diverter switch \cite{6573413} with two inputs, namely a carrier supplied by an internal generator and ground.
+The modulated \ac{CAN} signal is applied to both \ac{CANH} and \ac{CANL}.
+The multiplexer is controlled by the \ac{MAC} bitstream to provide a carrier as output when the corresponding \ac{MAC} bit is one and no contribution when the corresponding bit of the \ac{MAC} is zero.
+The multiplexer control line is synchronized with the \ac{CAN} controller to multiplex the \ac{MAC} information with the \ac{CAN} payload.